jaf7C7/pomo/README.md

 # `pomo`

-A very simple pomodoro timer, which runs independently of the shell from which it's called, so you don't have to keep the terminal window open to receive the alert.
+A very simple [pomodoro][1] timer, which runs independently of the shell from which it's called, so you don't have to keep the terminal window open to receive the alert.